U.S., allies to ban investments in Russia, sanction banks on Wednesday | Headlines

 U.S., allies to ban investments in Russia, sanction banks on Wednesday

-The United States and its allies will on Wednesday impose new sanctions on Russian banks and officials and ban investment in Russia, a source familiar with the announcement said after officials in Washington and Kyiv accused Moscow of committing war crimes in the Ukrainian town of Bucha.
+The United States and its allies will on Wednesday impose new sanctions on Russian banks and officials and ban new investment in Russia, the White House said, after officials in Washington and Kyiv accused Moscow of committing war crimes in the Ukrainian town of Bucha.

 - Country: